ecoiahq/content-ops-starter/content/pages/careers.md

 slug: careers
 sections:
   - title:
-      text: A team that works closely together
+      text: Join the Team
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Section subtitle
+    subtitle: ''
     text: >
-      There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.
-If you are going to use a passage of Lorem Ipsum, you need to be sure there isn't anything embarrassing hidden in the middle of text.
+      We’re always looking for talented, passionate, and driven individuals who are ready to help us push boundaries, innovate, and create amazing work for our clients.
+If you're ready to be part of something exciting, explore our current opportunities and see how you can contribute to our growing team.
     actions:
-      - label: See open positions
+      - label: Explore our open positions
-        url: /
+        url: /our-careers
         icon: arrowRight
         iconPosition: right
         style: primary